 - Honey (a natural sweetener, but still a sweetener!)

-- Nut butter (healthy fat, protein)
+- Nut or seed butter (healthy fat, protein)

 - Unsweetened cocoa powder (a source of flavanols, iron, and magnesium)